Everyone wants to capture the attention of consumers, but only those with the right marketing strategy will stand out from the crowd!

 1. Boost brand awareness and generate new leads

-After the summer, brands need to reconnect with their audience and capture new leads.
-This is a good time to launch brand awareness campaigns, via social networks, displays and influencer partnerships.
+After the summer, brands need to reconnect with their audience and attract new prospects.
+This is an ideal time to launch brand awareness campaigns, particularly via social networks, display advertising and influencer partnerships.

-The marketing action to launch: a marketing campaign on social networks with an engaging format to maximise the brand’s visibility.
+The marketing action to launch: a marketing campaign on social networks with an interactive and engaging format to maximise the brand’s visibility.

 2. Refine customer knowledge to improve future marketing campaigns

-Marketing action to launch: Brands can share an interactive Personality Test to understand their customers’ needs.
-Customers will be redirected to product pages or retargeted by email with targeted offers.
+The marketing action to launch: Brands can, for example, share an interactive Personality Test on their site to better understand their customers’ interests and needs.
+Customers will then be redirected to relevant product pages or automatically retargeted by email with targeted offers.

-3. Capitalize on purchase intentions to improve conversion
+3. Capitalise on purchase intentions to improve conversion

-The marketing action to launch: Consumers are likely to make a purchase or create an account in exchange for a discount or reward.
-Brands can boost their conversion rate by proposing a welcome offer (a discount on the first order) or by distributing discount coupons via a 100% winning instant.
+The marketing action to launch: Consumers are more likely to make a purchase or create a customer account in exchange for a discount or reward.
+Brands can boost their conversion rate by proposing an attractive welcome offer (a discount on the first order) or by distributing discount coupons via a 100% instant win.

-An example to follow: For the back-to-school season, Kiabi launched a campaign focusing on lead generation and conversion, with attractive prizes including vouchers.
-Thanks to media coverage via Adictiz Ads, the operation achieved an opt-in rate of 68%, testifying to the brand’s commitment and the effectiveness of the campaign.
+An example to follow: For the back-to-school season, Kiabi launched a campaign focusing on lead generation and conversion, giving participants the chance to win attractive prizes, including shopping vouchers.
+Thanks to media coverage via Adictiz Ads, the operation recorded an opt-in rate of 68%, testifying to participants’ commitment to the brand and the effectiveness of the campaign.

-4. Build loyalty and prepare for the last three months of the year
+4. Building loyalty and preparing for the last quarter of the year

 The last quarter of the year (Q4) is crucial, with events such as Black Friday, the autumn sales and the festive season.
-Building customer loyalty from September onwards maximises sales over this period and reduces the budget for future campaigns.
+Building customer loyalty from September onwards maximises sales during this strategic period and considerably reduces the budget for future marketing campaigns.

 The statistic to remember: A loyal customer spends on average 67% more than a new customer (Source: Harvard Business Review).
 Not to mention that attracting a new customer costs five times more than bringing one back.

 The marketing campaign to launch: to boost your retention rate, there’s nothing better than an innovative loyalty programme.
-This will encourage consumers to buy again by giving them access to attractive discounts or previews of Black Friday offers.
+This will encourage consumers to buy from the brand by giving them access to more attractive discounts or previews of Black Friday offers.

-A good example: In 2021, Decathlon has decided to transform its loyalty programme into an inclusive offer, enabling customers to collect points through various actions (their interactions with the brand) and no longer just when they make purchases.
-The catalogue of rewards has been expanded, giving programme members the opportunity to spend their points with partners.
+An example to follow: In 2021, Decathlon has decided to transform its traditional loyalty programme into a more inclusive offering, allowing customers to collect points through various actions (in particular their interactions with the brand) and no longer just when they make purchases.
+The catalogue of rewards has also been expanded, giving programme members the opportunity to spend their points at partner stores.

 3 tips for a successful back-to-school sales operation

-To maximise the impact of their back-to-school communications, brands need to put the right strategy in place.
-Here are three tips for optimising your operation and achieving concrete results.
+To maximise the impact of back-to-school communications, brands need to put the right strategy in place.
+Here are three tips for optimising your sales operation and achieving concrete results.

 1. Identify your objectives and your target’s needs

-A back-to-school marketing campaign therefore needs to be tailored to the audience’s expectations.
-To do this, brands need to collect data.
-Marketing games will enable them to analyse behaviour and qualify leads.
+An effective back-to-school marketing campaign must therefore be perfectly tailored to the expectations of its audience.
+To achieve this, brands need to collect data upstream.
+Marketing games will enable them to analyse the preferences and behaviour of consumers in greater detail, so that they can better qualify their leads.

 2. Stand out from other advertising campaigns